OOub/hummus/README.md

 ## Testing

-1. Go to the Adonis directory and run ``premake4 gmake && cd build && make`` or ``premake4 --without-qt gmake && cd build && make`` to build adonis without any Qt dependencies (you will lose the GUI in the process!)
+1. Go to the Hummus directory and run ``premake4 gmake && cd build && make`` or ``premake4 --without-qt gmake && cd build && make`` to build hummus without any Qt dependencies (you will lose the GUI in the process!)

 2. execute ``cd release && ./testNetwork`` to run the spiking neural network